kevinan9/kevinan9.github.io/content/about/about.md

 ## ExperienceExperience

 * Senior Server EngineerSenior Server Engineer
-Tencent America · Full-timeTencent America · Full-time Aug 2018 - Present · 4 yrs 6 mosAug 2018 - Present · 4 yrs 6 mos
+Tencent America · Full-time
+Aug 2018 - Present · 4 yrs 6 mos
-Greater Los Angeles AreaGreater Los Angeles Area Recently working on a seamless large-scale massively multiple player online game solution based on Unreal Engine, I'd rather not call it a 'Metaverse', cuz it's actually not.
+Greater Los Angeles Area
+Recently working on a seamless large-scale massively multiple player online game solution based on Unreal Engine, I'd rather not call it a 'Metaverse', cuz it's actually not.

 As a server engineer, keep working on multi-server networking solution that enables differentiating features like the blended PvP/PvE gameplay.Recently working on a seamless large-scale massively multiple player online game solution based on Unreal Engine, I'd rather not call it a 'Metaverse', cuz it's actually not.
 As a server engineer, keep working on multi-server networking solution that enables differentiating features like the blended PvP/PvE gameplay.…see more